Dr. Robert A. Hoekelman

 - Kelly F. McDermott, M.A. is the community liaison for the Hoekelman Center.
 She joined in January 2018 and is responsible for nurturing collaborative, inclusive relationships with our community partners to enhance our educational programs as well as our community-based health projects.
 Kelly earned her Bachelor’s degree in English as well as a Master’s Degree in International Studies from St. John Fisher College.
 Prior to this position, Kelly worked doing community outreach and volunteer coordination at Carpenter’s Shelter, a non-profit based outside of Washington D.C.

-- Jessica Cranch joined the Hoekelman Center in December 2016.
+- Jessica Cranch, M.P.H. joined the Hoekelman Center in December 2016.
 She is the project coordinator for the Greater Rochester LARC Initiative, a community level initiative funded by the Greater Rochester Health Foundation and based in the Hoekelman Center.
-Jessica earned her Bachelor’s degree in Community Health at SUNY Potsdam, and is pursuing a Master’s in Public Health degree at the University of Rochester.
+Jessica earned her Bachelor’s degree in Community Health at SUNY Potsdam, and a Master’s in Public Health degree at the University of Rochester.
 Prior to this position, Jessica completed internships with Planned Parenthood, Canton-Potsdam Hospital, and Cornell Cooperative Extension, teaching health education and providing health promotion to youth and young women across the North Country of New York State.